jahzielv/ankiport-web/README.md

 Just plug in a valid Quizlet URL, click `Make a Deck!`, and it'll download an Anki `.apkg` with all the text content transferred over.

+## Release notes for 0.1.0 - 12-27-2018

+### Fixed:
+- Links open in a new tab instead of the current one

+### New:
+- "About" modal has been added!
+Click the "About" button to get some info on the app, how to use it, and why I built it.

 ## What is Quizlet?

 [Quizlet](quizlet.com) is a web-based flashcard service that lets you create flashcard decks for pretty much anything.
 As a student, Quizlet has been a valuable resource for effective learning - it's also the defacto way to make and share flashcards, at least at my school.
 While Quizlet is a great and fast way to make flashcards and share them with others, there are a lot of features (custom images, audio, offline access, no ads) that are reserved only for paying members.